 The NJPL Residencies

-While some plays may benefit from an eight to twelve month process, others may make that leap in as little as a few weeks.
-Therefore, as a measure of our dedication to meet each play where it is, the number of plays selected and the length of each Residency will be dependent on the needs of each play and will vary from year to year.
+While some plays may benefit from a twelve to eighteen month process, others may make that leap in as little as a few weeks.
+Therefore, as a measure of our dedication to meet each play where it is, the scope and length of each Residency is established based upon the stage of development and needs of the play, and the level of craft and the aesthetic of the playwright.

 Sample Residency Flow: 1) Collaboration begins!
 2) Script meetings with Lab Directors.
 3) Drafts.
 4) Private table read and discussion.
 5) Script meetings and revisions.
 6) Invited/public reading.
 7) Final Script Meeting and revision.
 8) Production-ready draft.

-What do we look for in a Residency playwright?
+Attributes we look for in a playwright:

 Or more accurately, what are the attributes of a playwright most suited for our Residency process?
 Because the way we work is grounded in craft, in questioning and conversation, and in ongoing revision, we have found that having certain experiences, skills, or innate abilities help create useful partnerships in the Residency process.